Business Administration

 BUS 430 Social Entrepreneurship: Mission-Driven Ventures (Units: 3)

-Prerequisites: Restricted to upper-division Lam Family College of Business majors and minors or consent of the instructor.
+Prerequisites: Restricted to upper-division Lam Family College of Business majors and minors or permission of the instructor.

 BUS 433 Building the Entrepreneurial Venture: Growth Strategies for Established Small Businesses (Units: 3)

-Prerequisites: Restricted to upper-division Lam Family College of Business majors or minors; BUS 350* or BUS 354* with a grade of C- or better; or consent of the instructor.
+Prerequisites: Upper-division students; BUS 354 with a grade of C- or better; or permission of the instructor.

 BUS 436 Managing Entrepreneurial Organizations (Units: 3)

-Prerequisites: Restricted to upper-division Lam Family College of Business majors and minors; BUS 350 or BUS 354 with a grade of C- or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Lam Family College of Business majors and minors; BUS 350 or BUS 354 with a grade of C- or better; or permission of the instructor.

 BUS 440 Ethics at Work: Business Impacts (Units: 3)